open-telemetry/oteps/text/0148-sampling-probability.md

-This processor will add the adjusted count of each span to the instrument (e.g., `Add(adjusted_count, labels...)`)  for every span it receives, logically effective at the start or end time of the span.
+This processor will add the adjusted count of each span to the instrument (e.g., `Add(adjusted_count, labels...)`)  for every span it receives, logically taking place at the start or end time of the span.

-This is a core use-case for probability sampling.

 #### Sample spans to Histogram Metric